ddot159/CMPE131Team6/README.md

+### Mark Completion

+Marking completion of a task is what every user needs in a todo-app like Taskr.
+Basically, the user clicks on the Mark Completion option which is located on the Tasks Page and it turns green indicating the task has been achieved, but if the user mistakenly clicks on it, he/she has an option to unmark again by clicking on it again.

 ### Priority Markers

 When creating a task, the user has the ability to check the "Priority" box which will add two asterisks around the task, signifying it's priority.

 ### Color Formatting for Task

 When creating a task, the user has the ability to choose whether they want their task to be listed in red, green, blue or any combination of the colors!
 It is as simple as checking the box or boxes next to the colors they want.

+### Delete account

+If the users feel the need to delete their account because of any reason, they always have an option to do that in the dropdown menu of the navbar, using this option results in the website showing a confirmation pop-up which briefly explains the outcome of proceeding.
+If they wish to proceed with the action, their data/credentials get deleted from the website's database and they are no longer a valid user.